SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Structures.rst

 are value types,
 and are implemented as structures.

-All structures are value types in Swift.
+Custom structures
+that you build on top of existing standard library value types are also value types.
-This means that any structure instances you create --- and any value types you give them as properties --- are always copied when they are passed around in your code.
+This means that any structure instances you create --- and any value types you give them as properties --- are copied when they are passed around in your code.

-For example, consider the following code which keeps track of the temperature of a room, such as a kitchen, and the temperature of the oven in that room.
+For example, consider the following code which keeps track of the temperature of a room and the temperature of the oven in that room.

 .. testcode:: structures